unsym/toolwrap/DOCUMENTATION.md

 Where:
 - `math_tools/` and `media_tools/` are group folders.
-- Each `.py` file becomes a standalone command once the script has generated its corresponding bash wrapper.
+- Each `.py` file becomes a standalone command once the script has generated its corresponding wrapper.
 - Each group can have its own dependencies and Python version requirements.

 ### Additional Notes on Configuration Files